tisanelabs/talk-plugin-tisane/specs.md

 When analysing comments which are not responses to another comment, the `$DEPENDS_ON_SITUATION` portion of the settings is the relevant attribute returned by the article title analysis.
 For example, `"relevant": [12345,67890,23469]`.

 ## Response Comments
 When analysing comments which respond to other comments, the `$DEPENDS_ON_SITUATION` portion of the settings is empty.
+Note that the comma before it must be removed, otherwise, the JSON is not valid.